uc-mestemax/it3038c-scripts/project3/readme.md

 Wait up to 10 seconds and pray that (awaiting) changes to a numeric value, and that's it!

 Every time the ETA is refreshed/fetched you will notice it changes color.
 Also, kind of a limitation of the double map, is that the ETA doesn't decrement fluidly, that ETA values can be skipped.
-So if you set a reminder for 6 minutes, and it jumps to 4 minutes, you will get a browser alert that your reminder value has been met, and after another 10 seconds passes, you will get notified that there is 5 minutes or less until the shuttle arrives.
+So if you set a reminder for 6 minutes, and it jumps to 4 minutes, you will get a browser alert that your reminder value has been met, and after another 10 seconds passes the ETA is fetched again.
+Then it is checked against a series of if statements to see if an alert should be sent, you will get notified that there is 5 minutes or less until the shuttle arrives, even though the ETA is at 4 minutes.

 Feel free to contact me on Teams if you need help running it!

 ## Final Remarks

 I also did this in python using the flask module we were shown in class and it was so much more intuitive that I wish I would of just committed to that.
 Even though I spent the most time on the nodeJS portion for project three, NodeJS continues to keep me awake at night and give me nightmares, but nonetheless I learned a lot.
-The python script can be ran by using a virtual env environment, running `pip install requests`, and finally running `python .\project3\flas\web.py`.
+The python script can be ran by using a virtual env environment, running `pip install requests`, and finally running `python .\project3\flask\web.py`.
 But that script was more of a "see if it works" rather than anything special.

 This project really told me what I didn't know about the breadth of many languages, so I am hoping to strengthen those skills as I move forward.